andy02chen/airtable_clone/README.md

 [ ] Just focus on the main page with table, columns, and cells.

 DO NEXT
-[ ] Editing cells, and tabbing across everything should be smooth

-[ ] In each base, I can create tables.

-[ ] Loading when adding rows or columns

-[ ] Creating a new table will show default rows and columns.
-User fakerjs for data

 [ ] I want to see a table w/ 100k rows and scroll down without lag [ ] Add a button I can click that will add 100k rows to my table.
   [ ] Implement virtualized infinite scroll using TRPC’s hooks and TanStack virtualizer